stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-diagram.md

 : Button

 Description
-: clickable graphical element that is interactable to trigger actions or navigate from one page to another
+: Clickable graphical element that is interactable to trigger actions or navigate from one page to another

 ![component diagram](/diagrams/componentDiagrams/Button.jpg)